Cats? And Cafés?

 In most places across Japan (and other countries where they’re beginning to pop up,) pets aren’t allowed in apartments or houses.
 Although cats and dogs are more common in smaller cities and countryside villages, they’re hard to come by in metropolitan areas like Tokyo.

 Where Can I Find a Cat Café?

 If you’re going on vacation to Japan and want to experience a cat café firsthand – fear not!
 They’re super easy to find!
-If you are going to be traveling in Tokyo, Kyoto, Hiroshima, or another large city, just type “cat café” into your Google maps app and a variety of options will start popping up in every direction!
+If you’re going to be traveling in Tokyo, Kyoto, Hiroshima, or another large city, type “cat café” into your Google maps app, and a variety of options will start popping up in every direction!

 When you’re picking a café to visit, be sure to check all of the details before heading in.
 Most cafés offer drinks and food, but not all do.
-By the same token, some charge hourly, while others charge by the minute.
-Make sure that $1 per-minute price (~100 円) is what you were expecting.
+Additionally, some charge hourly, while others charge by the minute.
+Make sure that the $1 per-minute price (~100 円) is what you were expecting.
 There’s nothing worse than giving your ticket to the front desk as you’re leaving and suddenly being faced with a $100 bill!